corker/FluentProjections/README.md

 fluent-projections
 ==================

-Fluent Projections provides a configurable hub that handles events and map them to database projections (read models).
+Fluent Projections provides a configurable hub that can handle events and map them to database projections (read models).